VergeGroup/swift-verge/README.md

 > WIP

-* ExtendedComputedProperty
+* Using ExtendedComputedProperty
-* Make the state compatible with Equatable as possible.
+* Makes the state compatible with Equatable as possible.
+* Reduces creating new Derived object.
+Instead, share Derived.
+*

 </details>